MIRTK/BAtCh/README.md

-DAGMan job will run for a long time which requires the periodic renewal of the obtained Kerberos v5 ticket granting ticket (TGT) used to authenticate with HTCondor such that DAGMan can submit pending jobs of the workflow, it is recommended to execute the **runme** script instead.
-This script will replace the condor_dagman executable by a Bash script named **dagman** which runs condor_dagman as background job and periodically reinitializes the Kerberos ticket cache using kinit.
-It therefore requires the password of the user who runs DAGMan.
+DAGMan job will run for a long time which requires the periodic renewal of the obtained Kerberos v5 ticket granting ticket (TGT) used to authenticate with HTCondor such that DAGMan can submit pending jobs of the workflow, it is recommended to execute the **runme** script instead:
-The runme script therefore queries for this password and writes it (plain text!) to the Bash script.
-To circumvent exposure of the password, the executable Bash script is made read and executable only by the user who executed the runme script.
-An alternative approach uses **krenew** which does not require a user password to be available to the dagman script, but is only suitable if the maximum renewable lifetime of the TGT is longer than the expected runtime of the DAGMan job.
-At the moment, this is not the case at DoC where the maximum lifetime is only 10 hours.

 ```shell
 ./runme
 ```

+This script will replace the *condor_dagman* executable usually submitted to HTCondor by a Bash script named **$bindir/dagman** which runs *condor_dagman* as background job and periodically reinitializes the Kerberos ticket cache using **kinit**.
+It therefore requires the password of the user who runs DAGMan.
+The runme script thus queries this password and writes it (plain text!) to the **dagman** Bash script.
+To circumvent exposure of the password, the Bash script is made read and executable only by the user who executed the runme script.

+An alternative approach uses **krenew** which does not require a user password to be available to the *dagman* script, but is only suitable if the maximum renewable lifetime of a TGT is longer than the expected runtime of the DAGMan job.
+At the moment, this is not the case at Imperial's DoC, where the maximum lifetime is only 10 hours.

 The transformations computed during the atlas construction are written to subdirectories within the configured **dofdir** (default: **../dofs**) and the